brown-ccv/pyspark/README.md

 Resilient Distributed Dataset (RDD) - an immutable distributed collection of data. it is not tabular, like DataFrames which we will work with later, and has no data schema. therefore, for tabular data wrangling, DataFrames allowes for more API options and uner-then-hood optimizations. still, you might encounter RDDs as you learn more about Spark, and should be aware of their existence.
 Part of PySpark we will cover:

-Spark Architecture: to send commands and receive results from a cluster, you will need to initiate a spark session. this object is your tool for interacting with Spark. each user of the cluster will have its own Spark Session, that will allow him to use the cluster in isolation from other users. all of the sessions are communicating with a spark context, which is the master node in the cluster - that is, it assigns each of computers in the cluster tasks and coordinates them. each of the computers in the cluster that perform tasks for a master node is called a worker node. to connect to a worker node, the master node needs to get that node's comput power allocated to it, by a cluster manager, that is responsable for distributing the cluster resources. inside each worker node, there are execute programs that run the tasks - they can run multiple tasks simultaneously, and has their own cashe for storing results. so, each master node can have multiple worker nodes, that can have multiple tasks running.

 ![python + spark](assets/template_1.png)